auzenne-duo/duolingo-jeeves-updated/jeeves/view/README.md

 {
-    "issueKey": key of the created issue; e.g. "DLAI-5467" "slackChannel": Channel the screenshot and info was posted in; e.g. #visual-polish "url" URL to view the created issue in Jira or Slack.
+    "issueKey": key of the created issue; e.g. "DLAI-5467" "slackChannel": Channel the screenshot and info was posted in; e.g. #visual-polish "url": DEPRECATED; use "slackUrl" and "jiraUrl" instead, as it is undefined whether this URL points to Jira Slack.
+URL to view the created issue in Jira or Slack.
+    "slackUrl": URL to the Slack channel to view the reported issue.
+    "jiraUrl": URL to the created issue in Jira.
 }
 ```